Bartvds/eslint-path-formatter/README.md

 > ESLint formatter that displays absolute error path with row/column on one line.

-:warning: This is a pre-release version that depends on code that yet has to land in the ESLint release.

 A console formatter cloned from [jshint-path-reporter](https://github.com/Bartvds/jshint-path-reporter) that is similar to the default output from JSHint, except the report displays absolute file paths with the row/column appended in a parsable format.

 This allows convenient use of [ESLint](https://github.com/nzakas/eslint) from within tools that apply a filter RegExp to console views to turn error lines into clickable links to instantly navigate to the error location.